xiguazaizhangwj/DDFN/README.md

 PyTorch 1.12.0 implementation of the following paper.
 # Dataset
-The CH-MSE dataset can be obtained at the following address: https://pan.baidu.com/s/1IOQfZPNlkEigoY3E7SZgKA
+The CH-MCE dataset can be obtained at the following address: https://pan.baidu.com/s/1IOQfZPNlkEigoY3E7SZgKA

 Extract code: j1fm